kylejones200/psis_4700_applied_ai/webslides/topic_Fine-Tuning.md

 ## When You Should Avoid It

-You have small or noisy data.
+You have small or noisy data
-The task can be solved by better prompts or examples.
+The task can be solved by better prompts or examples
-You need flexibility for changing information.
+You need flexibility for changing information
 The model already performs well enough

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.